leahkemp/documentation/benchmarking_pipelines_resources/benchmarking_pipelines_resources.md

 ## resource_bench2.*

 The test dataset used in resource_bench1.* turned out to be too small for the benchmarking and there were some rules that were running too fast.
 Using more data will ore optimal for benchmarking since it will provide a better estimate for how it will scale with more threads on the full data set will be.
 Therefore we will increase the test dataset (whole exome data) and re-run the benchmarking.
 In this new test, a different time command will be used (the time command used in resource_bench1.* was not the command intended to be used).
 I'll also automate extracting the times from the output files into an excel spreadsheet for plotting.
-In addition, one of the snakemake rules didn't appear to write out a times file, I'll attempt to fix this.
+In addition, one of the snakemake rules (sambamba_index) didn't appear to write out a times file, I'll attempt to fix this.

+*Note. it turned out there was a bug with the sambamba_index rule that needed to be fixed before I could get this rule to output a times file.
+I also ended up updating the resource_bench2 test with other fixes to the master branch of human_genomics_pipeline.
+Namely, extra databases were passed to BaseRecalibrator*

 ### Create a test dataset